Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ## Overview

-This proposal documents the specification of the first version of the MONAI Application Package (MAP).
+This proposal documents the guidelines of the first version of the MONAI Application Package (MAP).

+> [Note]
+> These guidelines are non-optional.
+Non-conformance to guidelines will make a package incompatible with MAP.

 ## Goal